Darxo/Hardened/README.md

 - **Throwing Mastery** is mostly completely reworked.
 It now makes skills cost 20% less Fatigue (down from 25%).
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping any item once per round, after you attacks with a throwing weapon
 - **Trick Shooter** is completely reworked.
 It makes all Bow Skills that you have not used yet this battle, have +15% Hitchance.
 It also grants the Flaming Arrow skill (instead of the perk)
 - **Underdog** is rewritten.
 It now grants +5 Melee Defense for every character surrounding you, except the first one.
 Compared to the vanilla implementation this defense is now affected by defense multiplier and by the softcap for defense
 - **Unstoppable** is completely reworked.
 Once per round during your turn, if you hit an enemy with an attack, gain 1 stack up to a maximum of 3.
 Each stack grants +1 Action Points and 10% more Initiative.
-Lose 1 stack if you wait.
-Lose 1 stack if you end your turn with more than half of your action points remaining.
+Lose 1 stack whenever you use a Non-Attack skill.
 Lose all stacks when you use recover, get stunned or staggered
 - **Vanquisher** is completely reworked.
 After you step on a corpse that has been created this round, you become Immune to **Displacement** and take 25% less Damage until the start of your next turn. **Gain Ground** (granted by **Vanquisher** perk) is now free
 - **Vigorous Assault** is mostly reworked.
 It now works with all attacks.
 It no longer provides a fatigue discount.
 The discount is no longer lost when swapping weapons or using non-attack skills.
 - **Weapon Master** no longer grants weapon perks while wielding a hybrid weapons.
 It now grants +1 Bag Slot at all times